adia-dev/chroma-logger-zig/README.md

 ```

 This example demonstrates how to use Chroma Logger to log messages in various colors and formats.
 The `log` function from the `ChromaLogger` package is used to log messages, and the `std.log` package is used to log messages in the standard Zig format.

-For more examples and usage, please refer to the [Use Chroma Logger](https://github.com/adia-dev/use-chroma-logger) repository.

 ## Contributing